Bernie Sanders wins the Nevada Democratic caucuses

 - Visit Business Insider’s homepage for more stories.

-Sen. Bernie Sanders has won the Nevada caucuses, Decision Desk HQ projects.
+Sen. Bernie Sanders has won the Nevada caucuses, Decision Desk HQ projects, with the vast majority of the final vote yet to be reported.

 Going into Saturday’s caucuses, FiveThirtyEight’s aggregated tracker of Nevada polls showed Sanders with a comfortable lead, polling at 30% on average with the other candidates mostly far behind.
 Sanders’ team invested significant resources and built up a formidable grassroots presence in Nevada, with volunteers knocking on 500,000 doors in the state ahead of the caucus.